baiano/soft-expert/README.md

 ## Contact
 If you have any questions, please contact me at `guilhermelchaves@gmail.com` or leave a message in [my personal site](https://limachaves.com).

+### PS
+In a real world application, .env would not be versioned.